 - Dash of nutmeg

-Preheat oven to 350 degrees.
-Coat a large baking dish with cooking spray then pour 1 cup of marinara sauce all over the bottom – spread evenly.
+Preheat the oven to 350 degrees.
+Coat a large 8 x 13-inch baking dish with cooking spray.

 Cover with tinfoil and bake for 35 minutes.
 Cool for 2-3 minutes before serving.
 Garnish with the last tablespoon of fresh parsley.
 Enjoy.